Super Nintendo / Super Famicom

 Super Nintendo SNES RGB SCART cable (NTSC) (US Seller)

-PAL Super Nintendo systems output 12v on the csync pin and if you tried to use an NTSC / csync cable on a PAL system, you could damage your equipment!
+These systems output 12v on the csync pin and if you tried to use an NTSC / csync cable on a PAL system, you could damage your equipment!!!
 Also, PAL cables require different components to send the proper signals to PAL displays, so you should never use an NTSC cable on a PAL system (or vice versa).

-In most scenarios*, the best RGB cables to use with PAL SNES systems are either the basic-shielded cables that get sync from the luma pin, or fully shieleded that get sync from cvbs (composite video):
+In most scenarios*, the best RGB cables to use with PAL SNES systems are either the basic-shielded cables that get sync from the luma pin, or fully shielded that get sync from cvbs (composite video).
+An easier choice is the universal cable linked above:

 Super Nintendo SNES RGB SCART cable (PAL) (UK Seller)